willi-kappler/num_crunch/examples/mandelbrot2/README.md

 In this folder you find a [Singularity](https://sylabs.io/docs/) / [Apptainer](https://apptainer.org/documentation/) definition file.
 That creates a container where the clients (nodes) are running:

+`sudo singularity build mandel_node.sif mandel_node.def`

-Copy that file onto your cluster (HPC).
+Copy that file (`mandel_node.sif`) onto your cluster (HPC).

 For the nodes you have to specify the URL of the server (hostname or IP address) in the configuration file (`config.ini`) that also has to be copied to the cluster.
+And if you use `qsub` you also have to copy over the `mandel.qsub` file.

-Then you can use the example batch script `run_mandel.sh` that you also have to copy to the cluster.
+Then you can use the example batch script `run_mandel_pbs.sh` or `run_mandel_slurm.sh` that you also have to copy to the cluster.
 Please change the file according to your needs.

 Now start the server first on your server machine: